 This can often be an unfair assessment as these machines have the possibility of false results.
 Not only can an officer make a mistake when giving the test, but the machine can also malfunction and cause inaccurate readings.

-There are other outside factors that can be detrimental to the driver's test results including the following:
+There are other outside factors that can be detrimental to the driver's test results, including the following:

-- Chemicals at Work - If the driver works with certain compounds on a daily basis such as lacquer, gas or other highly concentrated substances, they can leave trace amounts in the individual's lung tissue.
+- Chemicals at work - If the driver works with certain compounds on a daily basis such as lacquer, gas or other highly concentrated substances, they can leave trace amounts in the individual's lung tissue.
 When the person breathes into the device, it can pull these chemicals into the reading and alter the BAC level significantly.

 It is wise that you speak with one of the best Fort Bend DWI attorneys if your breath test caused your arrest.
-As a competent and highly-trained representative with experience as a former prosecutor, I can work diligently to investigate your case and come up with a solid defense.
+As a competent and highly trained representative with experience as a former prosecutor, I can work diligently to investigate your case and come up with a solid defense.

 Protecting Against Field Sobriety Test Results

 While considered a basic standard for measuring a person's level of sobriety, these tests are not 100 percent accurate by any means.
-They were never intended to determine the level of intoxication, but rather they originally created to determine if a person should be arrested for drunk driving.
+They were never intended to determine the level of intoxication, but rather they were originally created to help determine if a person should be arrested for drunk driving.

 - Horizontal Gaze Nystagmus (HGN) - The officer will aim to track the driver's eye movements as they move either an object or small flashlight back and forth horizontally.
-If their eye appears to move erratically, it is supposed to be proof that they are under the influence; however, this is somewhat subjective.
+If the driver's eye appears to move erratically, it is supposed to be proof that they are under the influence; however, this is somewhat subjective.
 Certain medications can cause eye jerkiness as well as inhalers and depressants.
 Additionally, some people have a hard time focusing either due to eye problems or other genetic disorders.

-Contact our office if you have been arrested after a field sobriety test that you believe as conducted unfairly.
+Contact our office if you have been arrested after a field sobriety test that you believe was conducted unfairly.
 We will gladly listen to the details of your case during your free initial consultation and are prepared to defend your case until the end.
 Serving Sugar Land and the rest of Fort Bend County.